Escobita/selenium/selenium-core/selenium-website/src/main/rst/xx_webdriver.rst

         }
     }

-Compile and run it.
-You should see a line with the title of the Google search results as output.
+Compile and run this.
+You should see a line with the title of the Google search results as output on the console.
 Congratulations, you've managed to get started with WebDriver!

-In this next example, let's use a page that requires Javascript to work properly, such as Google Suggest.
-You will also be using the `Firefox Driver`_.
+In this next example, you shall use a page that requires Javascript to work properly, such as Google Suggest.
+You will also be using the `FirefoxDriver`_.
 Make sure that Firefox is installed on your machine and is in the normal location for your OS.

+..
+TODO: add default locations as a note (or footnote)

 Once that's done, create a new class called GoogleSuggest, which looks like: